 - Annual government budget: $10 million

-The water plant’s construction cost ($10 million) represents an entire year’s budget.
+The water plant's construction cost ($10 million) represents an entire year's budget.
 This highlights the difficulty in allocating funds to a single project, despite its long-term benefits.
+It's like asking someone to spend their entire year's salary on a really good jacket that will last forever.
+Mathematically sound, emotionally impossible.

 Risk and Uncertainty: Scenario Analysis